 Published on January 9th, 2016 | by Pro Wrestling Stories1

-Earlier in the week, Reddit user cukuimane posted an insane story we’ve not heard about before.
-It’s a story that took place at an event in Chicago in 1975, during the days when kayfabe was well and truly protected.
+Here’s an insane story that took place at an event in Chicago in 1975, during the days when kayfabe was well and truly protected.

 In the past, it was common practice for wrestlers to adhere to kayfabe in public, even when outside the ring and off-camera, in order to preserve the illusion that the competition in pro wrestling was not staged.
 This was due in no small part to feuds between wrestlers sometimes lasting for years, and which could be utterly destroyed in seconds if they were shown associating as friends in public, and thus potentially affect ticket revenue.